adc-connect/adcc/docs/index.rst

    :alt: adcc logo
    :target: .

-**ADC connect** -- or adcc in short -- is a Python-based framework to connect to arbitrary programs and perform calculations based on the algebraic-diagrammatic construction approach (ADC) on top of their existing self-consistent field (SCF) procedures.
+**ADC-connect** -- or adcc in short -- is a Python-based framework to connect to arbitrary programs and perform calculations based on the algebraic-diagrammatic construction approach (ADC) on top of their existing self-consistent field (SCF) procedures.